tsunami-dev/space-battle-cli-game/readme.md

 ### Implement the Game Loop:

-1. Use a `while` loop that runs as long as both the player's HP is above 0 and there are still alien ships (`alienShips.length > 0`).
+- Create a game loop that runs as long as the player's spaceship has HP and there are still alien ships.
+  - Inside the loop:
-2. Inside the loop, determine the current target (`currentTarget`) by accessing the first alien ship in the `alienShips` array.
+    - Determine the current target (`currentTarget variable`) by accessing the first alien ship in the `alienShips` array.
+    - If it's the player's turn:
+      - Player attacks the current target (`currentTarget`) using the `attack` method.
+    - If it's the alien's turn:
+      - Each alien ship attacks the player's spaceship sequentially.
-3. Alternate between player and alien attacks based on `playersTurn`.
-Update `playersTurn` after each attack.
+    - Update `playersTurn` after each turn.
+    - Check if the current target (`currentTarget`) is defeated (HP <= 0) and remove it from the `alienShips` array.
+    - Check if the player's spaceship HP is <= 0 to end the game loop.

 ### Check for Defeated Alien Ships: